Office of the Assistant Secretary for Housing—Federal Housing Commissioner, HUD.

 - Surplus government property

-Accordingly, for the reasons stated in the preamble above, HUD amends 24 CFR part 291 as follows:
+Accordingly, for the reasons stated in the preamble above, HUD proposes to amend 24 CFR part 291 as follows:

 Start Amendment Part